 - Syngas generation pressure is relatively higher (about 40 bar) thereby reducing the energy requirement for make-up gas compression (single stage compressor).

 - Steam Reformer load is substantially reduced.
 Consequently, smaller sized reformer and lower quantity of fuel are required which further reduces the required size of associated equipment in the flue gas duct area.

 The methanol synthesis step involves conversion of synthesis gas into raw methanol, a mixture of methanol, small amount of water, dissolved gases and traces of by-products (DME, higher alcohols, other oxygenates and minor amounts of acids and aldehydes).
 The methanol synthesis catalyst and process are highly selective in nature.
 The conversion of hydrogen and carbon oxides to methanol is described by the following reactions:

 Distillation as well as Molecular Sieve options are available for purification of Methanol

-Pyramid E&C also supplies factory assembled containerized units in 25/ 50/ 100 TPD capacity, learn more
+Pyramid E&C also supplies factory assembled containerized units for production 25/ 50/ 100 TPD Methanol, learn more